Mirantis/mke-docs/content/docs/release-notes/4.1.0/known-issues.md

 clustering systems due to quorum and availability factors.

 {{< /callout >}}

-## [BOP-583] LDAP settings fail to migrate during upgrade from MKE 3

-LDAP configurations are not stored in MKE 3 configuration files, and thus they are not included when you upgrade to MKE 4 from an MKE 3 installation.

-**Workaround:**

-When upgrading from MKE 3, you must manually add the LDAP configuration.

-1. Make a request to ``https://{{host}}/enzi/v0/config/auth/ldap`` on the MKE 3 cluster prior to the migration.
-For more information, refer to the [MKE 3 LDAP Configuration through API documentation](https://docs.mirantis.com/mke/3.7/ops/administer-cluster/integrate-with-LDAP-directory/configure-ldap-integration.html#ldap-configuration-through-api).

-2. Convert the LDAP response to the MKE 4 LDAP settings.
-3. Apply the translated LDAP settings to the cluster following migration.

 ## [BOP-898][BOP-899] Calico eBPF and IPVS modes are not supported